jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ___
 > ### Question
 >
-> __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B)?
+> __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B) for VV-polarization?
 Which class shows the lowest and highest values?
 >
 > __Question 3.1g:__ What land cover classes are easy to separate based on their backscatter value ranges for either VV- and VH-polarization?
 > ___